Office of the Registrar

 1. Prerequisites:

 a.
-One course from: PHIL 1, PHIL 3, PHIL 4, PHIL 5, PHIL 6, PHIL 8, PHIL 9, and PHIL 10
+One course from: PHIL 1, PHIL 3, PHIL 4, PHIL 5, PHIL 6, PHIL 8, PHIL 9

-2. Requirements: Five additional philosophy courses, at least four of which are beyond the introductory level (i.e., four courses numbered PHIL 11 or higher), including:
+2. Requirements: Five additional philosophy courses, at least four of which are beyond the introductory level (i.e., courses numbered PHIL 11 or higher), including:

 a.
 One advanced seminar in Philosophy, PHIL 50